 Our current majority Liberal government was elected with 39.5% of the votes cast by Canadians.
 This government replaced a majority Conservative government elected with 39.6% of the vote.
 The net result is that a majority of Canadians did not vote for the party that won all the power.
 A majority of Canadian votes didn’t count.
 The reality is that more eligible Canadian voters did not vote at all than voted for the Liberal Party (or the Conservative Party before them).

 But this isn’t the way it has to be.
 We don’t have to settle for winner-take all politics, there are different kinds of voting systems that result in Proportional Representation.
-All that means is that 39% of the votes only deliver 39% of the power in Parliament.
-The reality is 90+ countries use some form of Proportional Representation.
+All that means is that 39% of the votes will only deliver 39% of the power in Parliament.
+Although this may surprise you as much as it did me, the reality is 90+ countries use some form of Proportional Representation.

 And we could too.

 It’s easy for Canadians to to get confused by the different factors because we have little or no experience with Proportional Representation.
 But if we are ever going to be able to solve the most important problems we face we really need to adopt some form of Proportional Representation.
 Since Canadians have given the Liberal Government an actual mandate to replace our unfair winner-take-all First Past The Post system following consultation with Canadians, it is incredibly important for us to become informed so we can achieve the meaningful electoral reform we need.